dc138/st-patched/README.md

 ## Using this build

-Clone the st source and apply the patch by running:
+Download the generated unified patch file from the github releases tab, then clone the st source and apply it by running:
 ```sh
 git clone git://git.suckless.org/st
 cd st